Heisenberg-limited quantum phase estimation of multiple eigenvalues with few control qubits: The classical and quantum tasks of phase estimation

 The quantum subroutine for PFE proceeds by executing the circuits in Fig.~\ref{fig:QPE} for the given $k$.
 The control qubit is prepared in the $\frac{1}{\sqrt{2}}(|0\rangle+|1\rangle)$ state, and is used to control $k$ applications of the unitary $U$ on the system register prepared in $|\Psi\rangle$.
 The reduced density matrix of the control qubit then takes the form

 The phase function $g(k)$ is extracted by state tomography of the control qubit: one estimates the real and imaginary parts of $g(k)=g^{(r)}(k)+ig^{(i)}(k)$ by $M$ repetitions of the circuit in Fig.~\ref{fig:QPE} and measurements of the control qubit in the X- or Y-basis respectively.
-We will ignore any dependence of phase function estimation on $N$ in the rest of the paper.
+We will ignore any dependence of phase function estimation on $N$.